 - strengthening the role of the directors by facilitating in-depth discussions amongst directors, management and the Independent Auditors.

 The Committee will have the specific duties and responsibilities set out below, as well as other such duties that are, in the opinion of the Board, in line with the purpose of the Committee as stated above.

 Relationship with Auditors

 The Committee is responsible for managing, on behalf of CGC’s shareholders, the relationship between CGC and its Independent Auditors.
-The Independent Auditors are ultimately accountable to the Committee and the Board as representatives of the shareholders of CGC and shall report directly to the Committee.
 In furtherance of this responsibility, as delegated by the Board, the Committee shall: